04.13.2026

 The AI World Our Kids Are Inheriting

 The skills ESF builds, creative problem solving, comfort with ambiguity, collaborative resilience, the ability to be present with another human being, aren’t just developmentally important now.
-They’re the durable skills in an AI-saturated world.
+They’re the durable skills in an AI-saturated world and essential for navigating what’s next.

 Listen, Then Act